When a Loved One is Terminally Ill

 Often, people feel anticipatory grief when they know someone they care about is seriously ill.
 Anticipatory grief means grappling with and grieving a loss before it completely unfolds.

-When someone has a serious illness, there are many losses to grieve long before the person becomes terminally ill—for the person who is dying as well as for family and friends.
-Blows to independence and security, impaired abilities, and truncated visions of the future are just a few examples of devastating losses.
+When someone has a serious illness, there are many losses to grieve long before the person becomes terminally ill—for the person who is dying as well as for their family and friends.
+Blows to independence and security, impaired abilities, and truncated visions of the future are just a few examples of the devastating losses many experience.

 Just as with grief after a death, family and friends may feel a multitude of different emotions as they adjust to the new landscape of their lives.
 Typical emotions at this time include: